TonyMarkham/rusty-openweathermap/README.md

 ﻿# Weather CLI

 A command-line tool written in Rust that provides current weather information for a specified location using OpenWeatherMap API.
+The application supports both CLI and WebAssembly environments.

 ## Features